HannaEb/CV/README.md

 [Skills](#skills) | [Projects](#projects) | [Education](#education) | [Experience](#experience) | [Interests](#interests) | [Contact](#contact)

 I am a light hearted, open minded and intuitive junior web developer with a great passion for learning and numbers.
-I recently graduated from Makers Academy, an intensive 16 week coding boot camp where I was introduced to languages such as Ruby and JavaScript as well as various frameworks and programming practices.
-But most importantly I learned how to learn!
+I am a graduate of Makers Academy, an intensive 16 week coding boot camp, where I was introduced to languages such as Ruby and JavaScript as well as various frameworks and programming practices.
+More recently, I enrolled in several online courses including Coursera's Full-Stack Web Development with React and Udacity's React Nanodegree program, which have sparked a great passion for front end development!
 I am now looking to work with a great team in a challenging and inspiring environment where I can continue to learn and improve my skills on a daily basis.

 ## Skills

 #### Logic

 Having a logical mind has always been one of my greatest strengths.
 I have always found it relatively easy to see the bigger picture and connect the dots to make sense of a new situation or task.
 This ability has been of great help throughout my professional life but especially at Makers Academy, where I succeeded in grasping a variety of new concepts and picking up new frameworks within a short period of time.
-From learning the basics of Javascript in a week to teaching myself Ionic for my final project, being a fast learner was absolutely essential!
+From learning the basics of Javascript in a week to teaching myself more advanced concepts for my final project, being a fast learner was absolutely essential!

 #### Teamwork & Communication